mkorman9/cndsr/README.md

 or Kubernetes (production).
 Every component of cndsr is fully scalable.

 Every commit to cndsr is tested on CI against automatic testcases written in behave.
-Commits to release branches (matching pattern "release-.*") are automatically pushed to Dockerhub after successful build.
+Commits to release branches are automatically pushed to Dockerhub after successful build.

 [TODO: add screenshot here :>]